-A world recognized authority on well-being, strengths, social relationships, stress, and anxiety, Dr. Todd Kashdan has published over 150 scholarly articles and is the author of The Upside of Your Dark Side: Why being your whole self - not just your “good” self - drives success and fulfillment (Hudson Street Press), among other books.
+A world recognized authority on well-being, strengths, social relationships, stress, and anxiety, Dr. Todd Kashdan has published over 165 articles in peer-reviewed journals and is the author of The Upside of Your Dark Side: Why being your whole self - not just your “good” self - drives success and fulfillment (Hudson Street Press) and Curious?
+Discover the missing ingredient to a fulfilling life (HarperCollins).
+His books have been translated into over 15 languages.
 Dr. Kashdan is Professor of Psychology and Senior Scientist at the Center for the Advancement of Well-Being at George Mason University.
-Honors include distinguished faculty member of the year and early career awards from the American Psychological Association, Association for Behavioral and Cognitive Therapies, and International Society for Quality of Life Studies.
-He gives keynotes and workshops to organizations as diverse as the military, Customs and Border Protection, Hormel, General Mills, Gensler, the Gap, and Standard Chartered Bank.
-His research has been featured in several media outlets, including the Harvard Business Review, New York Times, and Washington Post.
-He's a twin with twin 8-year old daughters, with plans to rapidly populate the world with great conversationalists.
+He has been named Distinguished Faculty Member of the Year at George Mason University and received the American Psychological Association's Distinguished Scientific Award for Early Career Contribution to Psychology.
+He is a Fellow of the Association for Psychological Science, Association for Behavioral and Cognitive Therapies, and Association for Contextual and Behavioral Science.
+He is a scientific advisor of Time, Inc., National Geographic, Merck, and the Templeton Foundation.
+He gives keynotes and workshops to organizations as diverse as the United States Department of Defense, the World Bank, Hormel, General Mills, Gensler, the Gap, and Standard Chartered Bank.
+His research has been featured in hundreds of media outlets, including multiple articles in the Harvard Business Review, New York Times, and Washington Post.
+He's a twin with twin 9-year old daughters, with plans to rapidly populate the world with great conversationalists.

-Behavioral observation study of emotion regulation in romantic couples; purpose in life as a naturalistic intervention for people with social anxiety disorder; emotion differentiation as resilience to alcohol abuse, aggression, and other maladaptive coping strategies
+New measurement approaches of stress tolerance in everyday life; behavioral observation studies of strength use and emotion regulation in romantic couples; clarifying and developing purpose in life as a naturalistic intervention; emotion differentiation as resilience to alcohol abuse, aggression, and other maladaptive coping strategies

-Kashdan, T.B., Barrett, L.F., & McKnight, P.E. (in press).
-Emotion differentiation: Transforming unpleasant experience by perceiving distinctions in negativity.
-Current Directions in Psychological Science
+Kashdan, T.B., Barrett, L.F., & McKnight, P.E.
+(2015).
+Unpacking emotion differentiation: Transforming unpleasant experience by perceiving distinctions in negativity.
+Current Directions in Psychological Science, 24, 10-16.

 His research has been featured in several popular media outlets including a feature article in the New York Times Magazine, The Washington Post, Oprah Magazine, CBS, PBS, and National Public Radio, among others.